 In TCM, to help supply the body with energy, foods that are rich in B vitamins like organ meats, seaweed, eggs, bone broth, bee pollen, beans, black rice and seeds are encouraged, especially for those with fatigue, frequent illnesses, trouble focusing and lack of purpose.
 Because TCM and Ayurveda are “holistic” medicinal systems, they also focus on improving energy and use of vitamins by avoiding lack of sleep and staying up late, anger, chronic stress, and drugs and alcohol abuse.
 (15)

 Top Vitamin B Foods

 What foods are rich in vitamin B?
 Different B vitamins are often found in the same foods.
 The top 13 vitamin B foods include:

-- Organ meats, like liver or kidneys
+- Organ meats, like liver, kidneys or giblets

 - Grass-fed meat

 - Wild-caught fish, like salmon, mackerel, halibut, sardines, etc.

 - Raw milk

 - Dairy products, like yogurt, cheese and kefir